elfmz/far2l/README.md

 ```

 To build without WX backend (console version only): change -DUSEWX=yes to -DUSEWX=no
+To save space by exluding support of East Asian codepages set: add -DEACP=no

 To build with Python plugin: add argument -DPYTHON=yes